reactome/reactome_chatbot/docs/embeddings_manager.md

 # Reactome Chatbot Embeddings Manager Script

-The script located at `bin/embeddings_manager.py` handles the generation, version-switching, and S3 upload/download of embeddings for the chatbot.
+The script located at `./bin/embeddings_manager` handles the generation, version-switching, and S3 upload/download of embeddings for the chatbot.
 Embeddings are installed locally to the `embeddings/` directory.

 ```
-$ python .\bin\embeddings_manager.py -h
+$ ./bin/embeddings_manager -h
 usage: embeddings_manager.py [-h] {pull,use,install,make,push,rm,ls,ls-remote,which} ...

 positional arguments: